 Born in 1979 in Germany, the artist is normally based in London.
 She is currently participating in the Wiels artist-in-residence programme, Brussels.
 Schwindt works in both film and performance.
-Her artworks explore aspects of (German) history, emphasizing social relations and ensuing questions associated with the witnessing and narrating of historical events.
-In the process, Schwindt’s works scrutinize the idea of an inheritance of memory and its workings, e.g. the question as to whether the discussion of historical events such as the Second World War can ever be exhausted.
-Schwindt’s approach to these themes is a unique and fascinating blend of traditions such as Brechtian Epic theatre, tableau vivant and her own artistic sensibilities, which range from historical and sociological detail to the use and meanings of space, bodies, objects and costume.
+Her artworks explore aspects of (German) history, emphasising social relations and ensuing questions associated with the witnessing and narrating of historical events.
+In the process, Schwindt’s works scrutinise the idea of an inheritance of memory and its workings, e.g. the question as to whether the discussion of historical events such as the Second World War can ever be exhausted.
+Schwindt’s approach to these themes is a unique and fascinating blend of traditions such as Brechtian Epic theatre, tableau vivant, and her own artistic sensibilities, which range from historical and sociological detail, to the use and meanings of space, bodies, objects and costume.

-The exhibition, which is curated by Susanne Stich, shows a selection of works, including the early films The Chair (2008, 10 min.) and Meeting Florchen Gordon (2008, 5 min.).
-Both these works explore aspects of Schwindt’s own family history in relation to the Nazi period, centering on fragmented narratives shared in casual conversation.
+The exhibition, which is curated by Susanne Stich, shows a selection of works including the early films The Chair (2008, 10 min.) and Meeting Florchen Gordon (2008, 5 min.).
+Both these works explore aspects of Schwindt’s own family history in relation to the Nazi period, centring on fragmented narratives shared in casual conversation.

 The body in my work is turned into a fragile prop and in constant danger.
-I wish to empty institutionalized spaces of meaning.
-However, this doesn’t lead to neutrality, but becomes again loaded with gender, age, class and race… I generally use theatrical sets for video and performance works with minimal architectural elements and props to mark a location.
-I place bodies in these spaces, including my own, and use a tightly scripted choreography, in which every move relates to institutionalized systems that rely on exclusion and destruction.
+I wish to empty institutionalised spaces of meaning.
+However, this doesn’t lead to neutrality but becomes again loaded with gender, age, class and race.
+I generally use theatrical sets for video and performance works with minimal architectural elements and props to mark a location.
+I place bodies in these spaces, including my own, and use a tightly scripted choreography, in which every move relates to institutionalised systems that rely on exclusion and destruction.
 I investigate how social relations and understandings about oneself are formed in such systems.
-Interviews that I conduct with individuals often serve as a starting point for fictionalized dialogues that are then delivered by different performers.
+Interviews that I conduct with individuals often serve as a starting point for fictionalised dialogues that are then delivered by different performers.
 Whilst trying to represent a system, I continuously deconstruct it by using the same mechanisms that I apply to build it: bodies, movements, speech, furniture, architecture and costumes.”

 Grace Schwindt Biography